JamesSedlacek/DependencyInjectable/README.md

 #### Package.swift

-If you are developing a Swift package or have a project that already uses `Package.swift`, you can add YourPackageName as a dependency:
+If you are developing a Swift package or have a project that already uses `Package.swift`, you can add `DependencyInjectable` as a dependency:

 ```swift
 // swift-tools-version:5.10